pythonai170624/pages/A19a-NLP.md

 import spacy
 nlp = spacy.load("en_core_web_sm")

+# The model response is a SpaCy Doc object
 doc = nlp("Apple is looking at buying U.K. startup for $1 billion")

 for token in doc: